 Q & A: WHILE IN ITALY

-Classroom capacity will be reduced to meet the social distancing guidelines established by the local public health and safety authorities, which means students’ desks will be spread out as required.
+Classroom capacity is reduced to meet the social distancing guidelines established by the local public health and safety authorities, which means students’ desks are spread out as required.
 Fortunately, ISI has a number of large classrooms.
 Although more open space makes for a more impersonal learning environment, it also decreases the likelihood of transmission.
-When possible, classroom windows and doors will remain open to maximize airflow.
+When possible, classroom windows and doors remain open to maximize airflow.

-All Fall 2020 students will be given their own single room and we will place a maximum of four students per apartment.
-The apartments will be disinfected according to Italian and EU anti-covid sanitation guidelines prior to arrival and the Institute will provide an initial supply of hand sanitizer and cleaning supplies for each apartment.
-It is still too early for us to know which of these guidelines will be recommended for the Spring 2021 semester but our Institutes are closely monitoring Italian and EU health recommendations to ensure a safe environment for our students.
+The apartments are disinfected according to Italian and EU anti-covid sanitation guidelines prior to arrival and the Institute provides an initial supply of PPE for each apartment.
+It is still too early for us to know if these guidelines will still be in place for the 2022 spring semester but our Institute is closely monitoring Italian and EU health recommendations to ensure a safe environment for our students.

 No. We know that weekend travel and activities are just as much a part of study abroad as your individual classes.
-Therefore, our courses will still run from Monday through Thursday (though class will last a little longer than usual) so that your three-day weekends can still be spent either on academic field trips or independent travel, both of which help you learn from and integrate with the Italian community.
+Therefore, our courses still run from Monday through Thursday (though classes last a little longer than usual) so that your three-day weekends are still spent either on academic field trips or independent travel, both of which help you learn from and integrate with the Italian community.

 While you are abroad, our team will work to notify you of common travel destinations that pose significant health risks; so, it is imperative that you submit an independent travel form every time you leave your host city.
 That said, you should always seek to inform yourself on issues of health and safety, regardless of when or where you travel as health and safety topics can sometimes impact how you navigate your destination and what activities or events are available to you.

 No, they cannot under any circumstance.
-Our Institutes have always had a policy in place that prohibits students from hosting overnight guests in their apartments, regardless of where that guest is coming from or how they are related to the student.
-This policy is especially important in light of covid-19 as it is important that you limit possible exposure of the virus to your roommates.
+Our Institute has always had a policy in place that prohibits students from hosting overnight guests in their apartments, regardless of where that guest is coming from or how they are related to the student.
+This policy is especially important in light of covid-19 as it is crucial that you limit possible exposure of the virus to your roommates.
 All guests have always been and will continue to be asked to stay in a hotel, hostel, or other accommodation for the duration of their visit to Florence.